elipapa/markdown-cv/index.md

 including ArcGIS Dashboard, ArcGIS Insights, ArcGIS Field Map, Explorer, and Tracker
 - `-` Maintain continuous automation of testing for ArcGIS Dashboard and ArcGIS Insights using Python, Selenium, and Jenkins
-- `-` Perform ArcGIS product certification and facilitiates release of ArcGIS products
+- `-` Perform ArcGIS product certification and facilitiates release of ArcGIS products in Agile development cycle
 - `-` Communicate effectively across various teams at Esri

 `Jun.
 2019 -`